ortus-boxlang/boxlang-docs/beyond-the-100/applicationcfc.md

 ## Introduction

-If you are running Boxlang in a [web server like CommandBox](https://commandbox.ortusbooks.com/embedded-server) and a Boxlang page (.bxm/.bx)  is requested, the engine will look for a special file called `Application.bx` and if found, it will execute it for you **implicitly**.
+If you are running BoxLang in a [web server like CommandBox](https://commandbox.ortusbooks.com/embedded-server) and a BoxLang page (.bxm/.bx)  is requested, the engine will look for a special file called `Application.bx` and if found, it will execute it for you **implicitly**.
 This file is used to define the following:

 1. Application-wide settings, default variables, session/client storages, file mappings, datasources, style settings, ORM settings and so much more.
 These are created by placing them in the `this` scope and in the pseudo-constructor of the object.
 2. Application **life-cycle** event handlers which the engine will execute for you **implicitly** by you just creating the appropriate available methods.